Iskra: A System for Inverse Geometry Processing

-On one hand, both of these systems use the same matrix and are, assuming no repeated eigenvalues, symmetric positive semidefinite.
+On one hand, the system corresponding to $\sfrac{\partial f}{\partial y}$ is sparse, symmetric, and, assuming no repeated eigenvalues, invertible.
 On the other, the matrix itself contains both the eigenvalue and eigenvector, meaning that we cannot reuse the same factorization in cases where we need more than one eigenvector.
-Thus, if more than one eigenvalue-eigenvector pair is required, our system must loop over each and factor and solve a different linear system.
+Thus, if more than one eigenvalue-eigenvector pair is required, our system must loop over each pair and factor and solve a different linear system.

 The second approach offered by our system is that of \citet{smirnov2021hodgenet}.
-Focusing on derivatives of a eigenvector w.r.t. $A$ for brevity, further manipulation tells us that these derivatives can be computed as follows:
+Focusing on derivatives of an eigenvector w.r.t. $A$, further manipulation tells us that they can be computed as follows:

-While this is a compact formula requiring only dense matrix multiplies, it comes at the cost of having access to all eigenvalues of the system, something that is most often prohibitively expensive.
+While this compact formula can be implemented using only dense matrix multiplies, it comes at the cost of needing access to all $n$ eigenvalues, something that is most often prohibitively expensive.
 To this extent \citet{smirnov2021hodgenet} introduce an approximation by truncating small eigevalues: if the user requested only the top-$k$ eigenvalues, the method treats the remaining ones as zero.

 The remaining approach relies on our system's fixed-point capabilities instead of on hand-derived formulae through a fixed-point equation based on QR-iterations: